msuchane/near-facsimile/README.md

 ### Disregarding certain lines in files

 You can configure the file comparison such that it skips all lines that match your regular expressions.
-The comparison is the calculated from teh remaining lines, which match none of the regular expressions.
+The comparison is the calculated from the remaining lines, which match none of the regular expressions.

 For example, skip all lines that start with `//`: